Supporting local businesses and the communities that rely on them.

 Online shoppers are no longer content with a generic experience.
-Nytch deploys your services, skills, unique expertise and offline inventory in a manner that conforms to the way modern people live their lives.
+Nytch allows small businesses to deploy their personalized services, skills, unique expertise, and offline inventory directly to their customers with the convenience of a mobile app.

 Lead iOS Developer

 Francis is a highly experienced iOS developer who has been recognized by the industry for his achievements.
-With a very impressive portfolio, Francis has either led or served as a principal developer on the Hotels.com app, the Nike suite of apps, and Launch, among many others.
+With a very impressive portfolio, Francis has either led or served as a principal developer on the Hotels.com app, the Nike suite of apps, and the Royal Bank of Scotland (RBS) app, among many others.
 Moreover, seventeen of Francis' apps have earned the coveted "Choice of the Week" title from Apple, resulting in more than 350 million app downloads.

-A senior at the University of Oregon, Chase launched his first business during his first year of college.
+Chase launched his first business during his first year at the University of Oregon.
 SippyCup Trading was an internet-based company that educated paying members about financial securities.
 An aggressive entrepreneur, his unrelenting work ethic and instincts for customer habits give Nytch the advantage it needs with emerging consumers.
-Entrepreneurial by nature, Chase has proven to move swiftly and manage dozens of people at once, providing strong communication and clear pathways toward accomplishing goals in a timely manner.
+Chase has proven to move swiftly and manage dozens of people at once, providing strong communication and clear pathways toward accomplishing goals in timely manners.

 Jane S. Taylor

 Ms. Taylor received her baccalaureate degree in Nursing from the University of Washington Medical Center in 1979.
-After working as a Critical Care nurse at Harborview Medical Center, she moved into the field of pharmaceutical research.
-She founded Pacific Coast Clinical Coordinators, Inc. "PC3Inc.," a Site Management Organization in 1988 (sold to Americas Doctor in 1996), The Geneva Foundation in 1993, and Northwest Kinetics, Inc, a Phase I pharmacokinetic clinical research unit, in 1995 (sold to Charles River Laboratories in 2006).
+She founded Pacific Coast Clinical Coordinators, Inc. "PC3Inc.," a Site Management Organization in 1988, The Geneva Foundation in 1993, and Northwest Kinetics, Inc, a Phase I pharmaco-kinetic clinical research unit, in 1995.

-Ms. Taylor remains actively involved in The Geneva Foundation, a non-profit organization dedicated to advancing military medicine by facilitating research and education endeavors, serving on its Board of Directors and currently as its Founder and Chief Strategy Officer.
-She serves on many Boards and is actively involved in her community.
+Ms. Taylor remains actively involved in The Geneva Foundation, serving on its Board of Directors as Founder and Chief Strategy Officer.
 Ms. Taylor served for fifteen years on the Goodwill of the Olympics & Rainier Region’s Board of Directors, part of which she served as the Board Chair, affording her significant experience and perspective to the thrift industry.

 Samir Singh is General Counsel at Accel Robotics and Principal at Triton Bridge, PC, a San Diego-based technology licensing law firm.
 Mr. Singh is also and Founder and President of MakeYou, Inc., a mobile health software company.
 He was previously Innovation Officer for ProQuest, LLC a global information services company.
 Samir received a Bachelor of Arts from Claremont McKenna College, cum laude, and a Juris Doctor from the University of Washington School of Law.
 Samir also serves as a Trustee of Francis W. Parker School, an independent K-12 school in San Diego, California.